Handbook

 • Coach and/or Instructor Policies

 Depending on the organization and type of club, coaches or instructors may or may not be necessary.
 Those clubs that compete on a regular basis should generally have a specific individual or individuals registered with the Club Sports Office.
-Club coaches may be paid, but it is recommended that clubs find volunteers to serve as coaches.
+Club coaches may be paid or volunteer.
 If a coach/instructor is to be paid a hiring agreement is required between the club and the coach.
 Club officers should make it very clear what is expected of all coaches/instructors so there are no misunderstandings later.

 It is highly recommended that all coaches/instructors be CPR and First Aid certified.
 Each club should seek out coaches who meet at least the minimum qualifications recommended by their National Governing Organization.